-Date Action Within 45 days of receiving petition Local Boundary Commission (LBC) staff conduct a technical review of the petition.
-A technical review determines whether a petition contains all required information.
-A petition will either be accepted for filing or it will be returned to the petitioner for correction or completion.
-Within 45 days of receiving notice of acceptance for filing After the petition is accepted, staff will provide a public notice of the filing of the petition and instructions for publication.
+PETITION PROCESS TIMELINE Action LBC staff conduct a technical review of the petition.
+It will either be accepted for filing or it will be returned to the petitioner to correct or complete.
+After the petition is accepted, staff will provide a public notice of the filing of the petition and instructions for publication.
 This notice informs the public and alerts them to an opportunity to comment.
-Beginning when notice of filing is published, at least 49 days Public comments and responsive briefs are received for a specific time period published in notice.
-Staff will conduct an informational session typically during this time.

-Date Action At least 14 days Petitioner may respond to the responsive briefs and comments.
-About 7 weeks LBC staff perform a thorough investigation and analysis of the petition and drafts a preliminary report that includes a recommendation to the LBC regarding the petition.
-A minimum of 28 days from the mailing of preliminary report Opportunity for public review and comment on the preliminary report.
-Approximately 3 weeks LBC staff consider comments on preliminary report and makes appropriate changes to its report and recommendation.
+Public comments and responsive briefs are received during the time period published in notice.
+If deemed necessary, the department can require the petitioner to conduct public informational meetings.
+Petitioner may respond to the responsive briefs and comments.
+LBC staff prepare and distribute preliminary report with recommendations for the public to review and comment.
+Opportunity for public review and comment on the preliminary report.
+LBC staff consider comments on preliminary report and makes any appropriate changes to its report and recommendation.
 The final report is issued for public review.
-At least 21 days from the mailing of the final report LBC conducts public hearing(s) where petitioners, respondents and members of the public are given an opportunity to comment.
-Within 90 days of hearing LBC conducts public meeting(s) and reaches a decision [often made immediately after hearing].
-Within 30 days of decisional meeting LBC issues written decision.
-Within 30 days of when the written decision is issued Any public member may request reconsideration within 18 days after the written decision is issued.
+LBC conducts public hearing(s).
+LBC conducts public decisional meeting and reaches a decision (often made immediately after hearing).
+LBC issues its written decision.
+Any public member may request reconsideration within 18 days after the written decision is issued.
 The LBC may grant a reconsideration request, or order reconsideration on its own motion within 30 days after the written decision is issued.
-If petition is denied, LBC process ends (parties may appeal LBC decision to superior court) If approved by the LBC, the petition is subject to review by the legislature or approval by the voters in the area approved for change.
+If the LBC does not act on a reconsideration request within 30 days, the request is automatically denied.
+If the LBC approves a legislative review petition, the petition is subject to review by the legislature.
+If the LBC approves a local action by election petition the voters in the area approved for detachment must approve the proposed detachment.